-So hopefully thus far, you have had a chance to start reading the PowerPoint Slides I have prepared.
-On purpose, I have numbered each lesson and broken down the lessons into 5 main topics.
+So hopefully thus far, you have had a chance to start reading the PowerPoint Slides we have prepared.
+On purpose, we have numbered each lesson and broken down the lessons into 5 main topics.
 There is a way you should be reading the slides to get the absolute MAXIMUM out of your studying.

 A key mistake when reading the slides is that students ask questions prior to reading the information.
 It is surprising how much your brain can understand if you spend a few minutes re-reading and trying to wrap your mind behind a concept.
 Asking questions is really important, but they should only be asked after you have done everything you can to understand.
 In this scenario, asking questions becomes highly beneficial.